Shape host system metrics

 The process data on a Unix system, such as a macOS laptop or Linux EC2 instance, can be used as a metric source.

-Use the shell script to send data from ps to Observe every five seconds, sent to a Datastream called metrics-test.
-Before you convert it to JSON, the original ps output looks like this:
+Use the shell script to send data from ps to Observe every five seconds as a Datastream called metrics-test.
+Before you convert it to JSON, the original ps output looks something like this:

 |---|---|